bassmanitram/actions-for-nautilus/TO-DO.md

   based upon different filtering~~
 * [Allow optional icons to be shown next to menu items](https://github.com/bassmanitram/actions-for-nautilus/issues/28)
 * Enhance mimetype filtering to allow more specific rules to override more general rules
-* Add "all files must match the same pattern" condition (e.g. a command applies to three different file types, but on a particular selection, all selected files must match the same one of those file types)
+* "strict-match": add "all files must match the same pattern" condition (e.g. a command applies to three different file types, but on a particular selection, all selected files must match the same one of those file types)
 * Add backup config management to the configurator
 * Add ability to specify the default shell to use for commands that have `use_shell` specified